 13:00 Packed Lunch and depart

 Please note: The programme and/or individual parallel sessions may be subject to change at short notice

 Workshop sessions will be approximately 45 minutes long and should be designed to be participatory in nature – the presentation element of the workshop should be no longer than 20 minutes, allowing for discussion and activities to follow.

 Sessions for research papers will be approximately 45 minutes long and any presentation element of the session should be no longer than 30 minutes to allow for colleagues to ask questions and discuss the research presented.

-NEW for 2017 Delegates will vote to award a prize for the best poster.
+Posters are welcome for display in the main circulation area, where conference refreshment breaks will be hosted.
+Delegates will be invited vote to award a prize for the best poster.